makoteo/blog/copryright-notice.md

 [Back To Main Page](./index.md).

+*Notice: Makoteo refers to Martin Feranec, the creator of this website and all the games on it.*

 ### Terms and Conditions

 **Basically, don't do anything that could possibly make me upset.
 For example, don't make a website that uses my creations to generate a profit.